AmigaMaster/Simple-Game-Solutions/solutions/E/Elroy and the Aliens-EN.md

   - "Using the audio station"
 - USE `Voice Recorder with Tape` on Mixing Station
   - USE recorder interface to select and copy words from the top timeline to the bottom to form the following sentences:
     - `This is Wanderbrust.
-She can come in.`
+She can come here in.`
-    - `She can come in.
+    - `She can come here in.
 Wanderbrust here.`
   - USE Record button

 ## 20. Slope City News